Reading at Alexander McLeod

 Children should read with a parent or carer every day at home.
 This should be recorded in their Reading Diary, which should be checked weekly by an adult in school.
 The books that children take home are chosen to support their level of development and to support their development at a level that they can access without their teacher present.
 Children in Year 1 usually range from a yellow / blue banded book at the beginning of the year to a turquoise / purple banded reading book by the end.

 Key Stage Two:

 Children should read independently every day at home, and with a parent or carer at least twice a week.
-This should be recorded in their Reading Diary, which should be checked weekly by an adult in school.
+This should be recorded in their Reading Diary, which will be checked regularly by adult in school.
 Children are taught how to select appropriate texts for their level of understanding, and this is monitored by adults in school.

 Meet the English Leader